Exclusive offer of free registration for first 100 Training Providers and 50% off on CPD Endorsement

 Have you ever felt somewhat confused by the acronyms CPD and CPE?
 Both terms are sometimes used interchangeably.
 But the real question is – What do they mean and is there a difference between them?

-In this blog, we have mentioned the differences to help professionals understand any confusion these acronyms might create.
+In this blog, we have outlined the differences to help professionals clarify any confusion these acronyms may create.

 What is Continuing Professional Development (CPD)?